- A Bit of Paid Advertisement

 III.
 Facebook ads

-Facebook Ads enables you to reach millions of individuals who use the site daily.
+Facebook Ads enables you to reach millions of users using the site daily.
 Its ads target system works on likes, demographics, and whether they follow your competitors.
 You may also establish “lookalike” audiences to target individuals similar to your existing customers.
 Facebook ad types include:

 - Boosted posts